martinjos/rb3_driver/README.md

 Systems, Inc., or Nintendo Co., Ltd. and this software is not in any way endorsed or approved by those companies or their subsidiaries/associates.

-This software is provided "as-is", for educational purposes only.
 The author takes no responsibility for any attempt to use this software with Harmonix and/or Nintendo products, and provides no guarantee or affirmation that it is legal to do so in your jurisdiction.

 Harmonix and Rock Band are trademarks of Harmonix Music Systems, Inc.  Nintendo and Wii are trademarks of Nintendo Co., Ltd.  The author does not claim any